 - 79. Available information on the fate and whereabouts of disappeared relatives can and must be shared pursuant to victims' right to truth.
 Acknowledgment can be given of the violations that have occurred.
-Changes to procedures can be instituted to minimise the likelihood of repetition of violations. - 80.
+Changes to procedures can be instituted to minimize the likelihood of the repetition of violations. - 80.
 At present, the coalition has a programme to provide some relief.
 Financial assistance is provided to those affected by airstrikes through the Joint Committee mechanism.
-As of late

-2020, the coalition reported having made payments to those affected by six airstrikes.
-This, however, is only a fraction of the 18 cases referred for 'accountability action' or in which 'technical error' had been conceded by this time.
-The precise mechanisms for the choice of airstrikes or identification of beneficiaries remains opaque.

-- 81. Neither the Government of Yemen nor the de facto authorities appear to have any current redress schemes. - 82.
-In light of the ongoing significant accountability gap in Yemen, the Group of Eminent Experts reiterates its call for greater and immediate international action.
+By late 2020, the coalition reported having made payments to those affected by six airstrikes.
+This, however, is only a fraction of the 18 cases referred for "accountability action" or in which "technical error" had been conceded by that time.
+The precise mechanisms for the choice of airstrikes or identification of beneficiaries remains opaque. - 81.
+Neither the Government of Yemen nor the de facto authorities appear to have any current redress schemes. - 82.
+In the light of the ongoing significant accountability gap in Yemen, the Group of Eminent Experts reiterates its call for greater and immediate international action.
 The Group once again urges the Security Council to refer the situation in Yemen to the International Criminal Court as a priority.
-Whilst welcoming the Council's designation of the former Director of the Criminal Investigations Department in Sana'a (now deceased) as subject to its resolution 2140 (2014) sanctions regime on human rights grounds, it encourages further designations across the spectrum.
-The creation of an international criminal investigative body similar to that established for Syria and Myanmar, could practically support future prosecutions, whether at the national, regional or international level.
-Third States are encouraged to use all potential forms of jurisdiction (including universal jurisdiction).
-Equally, the Group reiterates its grave concerns about third States transferring arms to parties in the conflict given the context of documented patterns of violations. - 83.
+While welcoming the Council's designation of the former Director of the Criminal Investigations Department in Sana'a (now deceased) as subject to the sanctions regime under its resolution 2140 (2014) on human rights grounds, it encourages further designations across the spectrum.
+The creation of an international criminal investigative body similar to that established for Myanmar and the Syrian Arab Republic could practically support future prosecutions, whether at the national, regional or international level.
+Third States are encouraged to use all potential forms of jurisdiction, including universal jurisdiction.
+Equally, the Group reiterates its grave concerns about third States transferring arms to parties in the conflict, given the context of documented patterns of violations. - 83.
 For peace to be sustainable in Yemen, it is imperative that it be based on respect for human rights, including the core principle of accountability.
-Even at this stage, measures can be undertaken to increase 'peace preparedness'.
+Even at this stage, measures can be undertaken to increase "peace preparedness".
 Four areas in particular merit attention.
 First, there is a need to enhance the inclusiveness of the peace process.
-Further modalities should be adopted to ensure that the voices of underrepresented groups (including women, youth, and minorities) and civil society are heard and can influence any potential peace agreement.
-Second, encouraging an explicit principled commitment to accountability at an early stage of discussions would significantly assist the way that issues of accountability and transitional justice are later conceptualised and operationalised.
-Third, it is vital to create and preserve space for discussions on a comprehensive transitional justice response, prioritising the involvement of victims.
+Further modalities should be adopted to ensure that the voices of underrepresented groups including women, young people and minorities and civil society are heard and can influence any potential peace agreement.
+Second, encouraging an explicit principled commitment to accountability at an early stage of discussions would significantly assist the way in which issues of accountability and transitional justice are later conceptualized and operationalized.
+Third, it is vital to create and preserve space for discussions on a comprehensive transitional justice response, prioritizing the involvement of victims.
 Fourth, targeted initiatives could strengthen the capacity of Yemeni civil society in areas such as documenting violations, integrating gender, considering comparative models of transitional justice mechanisms, and navigating and influencing peace processes.